 Contact: Bradford Wilson, (609) 258-6333, firstname.lastname@example.org

-The Madison Program hosts five two-week seminars for middle and high school teachers of American history from New Jersey and New York City, primarily from public schools.
-Teachers participate in the seminars each summer for three years, covering a range of topics on American constitutional history.
+The James Madison Program is hosting a five-day seminar for middle and high school teachers of American history.
+The teachers, who this year all come from New Jersey public schools, participate in the seminar each summer for three years, covering a range of topics on American constitutional history.
 The seminars are led by scholars from around the country, including Princeton faculty.
 They are co-sponsored by the Philadelphia Museum of Art and the National Association of Scholars, and are part of a nationwide effort funded by the federal Teaching American History Grant Program.

 This workshop is intended for female rising high school seniors interested in mathematics.
 Participants in the workshop will attend two mathematical courses and in the afternoon will work in groups on an exploration topic related to a course of their choice.
 Throughout the workshop, students will meet undergraduate students, graduate students and faculty of the Department of Mathematics.